Duty Now for the Future: Promotion

 Devo produced one music video for this album.
 "The Day My Baby Gave Me a Surprize" combined animation with blue screen effects of the band performing.
 In this video, Devo chiefly wore white shirts and pants and silver 3D glasses.
-Also of note is the appearance of Alex Mothersbaugh, the daughter of guitarist Bob Mothersbaugh.
-Alex would later be featured on the back cover of Devo's 1984 album, Shout.
+The video also features Alex Mothersbaugh, the daughter of Bob Mothersbaugh.
+Alex would later be featured on the back cover of Devo's 1984 album Shout.

-A short clip of the band standing at attention and then saluting was filmed to accompany "Devo Corporate Anthem" and was used in concert performance.
+A short clip of the band standing at attention and then saluting was filmed to accompany "Devo Corporate Anthem", which was used in concert performance.

 Reception

 Commercial

 Duty Now for the Future was on the Billboard charts for 10 weeks, peaking at No. 73.
 In Canada, the album reached number 87.